kgotgit/ng-weight-watchers/README.md

 ## Development server
-Use 'npm start' to start development server at http://localhost:4200
+Use `npm start` to start development server at http://localhost:4200

-## Build
+## Prod Build
-Use 'npm run build:prod' to make a prod build
+Use `npm run build:prod` to make a prod build

 ## Running unit tests
-Use 'npm run test' to run unit testing using Karma/Jasmin
+Use `npm run test` to run unit testing using Karma/Jasmin

 ## Running code coverage test
+Use `npm run code:coverage`.

-Use 'npm run code:coverage'.
-Sample output will have something similar
+Sample output will have something similar and percent may change based on number unit testing implemented.
 ### code coverage results

 Statements   : 31.51% ( 144/457 )